cmrevoredo/piracema.raw/README.md

   <tr>
     <td align="center">hosting_service</td>
     <td align="center">VARCHAR</td>
-    <td align="center">Cases of the malicious page hosted on hosting service.
+    <td align="center">Cases of the malicious page hosted on hosting service and recognized based on Regex and NLP.
 This detection based on URL; when these entries with the registered domain have been discarded.</td>
   <tr>
     <td align="center">target_brand</td>
     <td align="center">VARCHAR</td>